passagemath/passagemath/README.md

 Join [passagemath.discourse.group](https://passagemath.discourse.group/) for help and discussions.

-Join the BlueSky platform and follow https://bsky.app/profile/passagemath.org to receive announcements.
+Join the BlueSky platform and follow [@passagemath.org](https://bsky.app/profile/passagemath.org) to receive announcements.

+[People all around the globe](https://www.sagemath.org/development-map.html) have contributed to the development of SageMath since 2005, and hence of passagemath.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for how you can contribute.

+passagemath is a major integrating force in the [mathematical software landscape](https://github.com/passagemath#passagemath-in-the-mathematical-software-landscape).

 Full installation of passagemath from binary wheels on PyPI